mcanyucel/firefly-iii-shortcuts/readme.md

 You may ask why not make this return url parameter customizable, but AFAIK you have to hardcode the intent filter target urls to the AndroidManifest.xml file as they are necessary during compilation.
 If you wish, you can change this in the manifest file and build the app from the source.

+If you prefer to do things manually, you can set teh redirect url to a dummy address, then once you are redirected to this dummy url after the authentication you can copy the code after the `/code=` from the address, and then paste it manually to the exchange code section in the settings page of the app.

 ## Widget